17 Cool Attractions To Check Out in St. Louis For First-Time Visitors

 Forest Park

 Think NYC’s Central Park is big?
-Then you’ll be floored by the size of Forest Park, one of the top tourist destinations in St. Louis!
+Then prepare to be floored by the size of Forest Park, one of our favorite green spaces in St. Louis!
 Home to the legendary 1904 World’s Fair, this massive urban park sprawls across 1,300 acres, giving outdoor enthusiasts plenty of room to move.

 Forest Park

-Drop into the Jewel Box, a gorgeous greenhouse brimming with beautiful floral displays.
-Take in a performance at the Muny, America’s oldest and largest outdoor musical theater – and end your visit to this prime location on a high note.
+We’d also recommend dropping into the Jewel Box, a gorgeous greenhouse brimming with beautiful floral displays.
+If the timing’s right, take in a performance at the Muny, America’s oldest and largest outdoor musical theater—and end your visit to this prime location on a high note.

 Missouri Botanical Garden

 Craving some greens?
 Enjoy a heaping helping at the Missouri Botanical Garden.
-Dating back to 1859, this remarkable National Historic Landmark is one of the oldest botanical gardens in the US.
+Dating back to 1859, this remarkable National Historic Landmark is one of the oldest botanical gardens in the US—and one of the most interesting spots we visited in St. Louis for nature lovers.

 Missouri Botanical Garden

 Discover Tower Grove House, the intriguing 1850s home of “Botan” founder Henry Shaw.
 Let the kiddos loose in the interactive Children’s Garden.
-Wander through the tranquil Japanese garden, the largest traditional Japanese garden outside Japan.
+Wander through the tranquil Japanese Garden, the largest traditional Japanese garden outside Japan, and one of the two most impressive we’ve visited in the United States.
+(The other is in Portland.)

 Saint Louis Science Center